 A student who fails/withdraws from a nursing course is required to meet with the course faculty within one week of the failure or withdrawal (exceptions may be granted at the discretion of the course faculty).
-Students that decide to withdraw from a course must withdraw officially through WebPal or the Registrar's Office and notify course faculty, clinical instructor, and Nursing Program Coordinator.
-Meeting with the faculty is a program requirement and does not satisfy the procedure for withdrawing from a course from the Registrar's perspective.
-Failure to officially withdraw from a course through WebPal or the Registrar's Office may put the student at risk for receiving a failing grade in the course (despite completing the required program paperwork with the faculty and/or program administration) and may put the student's financial aid in jeopardy.
+Students that decide to withdraw from a course must withdraw officially through the Registrar's Office (see above) and notify course faculty, clinical instructor, and Nursing Program Coordinator.
+Failure to officially withdraw from a course through the Registrar's Office may put the student at risk for receiving a failing grade in the course (despite completing the required program paperwork with the faculty and/or program administration) and may put the student's financial aid in jeopardy.
 It is the student's responsibility for knowing deadlines associated with withdrawing as they relate to tuition reimbursement and withdrawal deadlines.

 An Academic/Clinical/Professionalism Warning form will be completed when the student meets with course faculty to document the student's plan for success.
 Failure to meet with the course faculty and complete the required documentation will result in dismissal from the nursing program.
 A student requesting reenrollment into NURS 103 or PNRN 100 will not be placed into the general pool of applicants for the nursing program.
-A list of student(s) requesting reenrollment into a nursing course will be maintained by the Health Sciences Division.
-If more than one student requests reenrollment, the students will be ranked according to his/her GPA at the time of admission and placed according to seat availability.
+A list of student(s) requesting reenrollment into any nursing course will be maintained by the Health Sciences Division.
+If there are more student requesting reenrollment then seat available, placement will be determined by lottery.

 There is no guarantee that space will be available in a course for reenrollment.
 Any student who re-enters a nursing course must retake all components (clinical, lab, and theory) of the course.
-Students who are dismissed for reasons of academic dishonesty, breach of confidentiality, or other ethical/legal violations are not eligible for readmission.
+Students who are dismissed from the program for reasons of academic dishonesty, breach of confidentiality, or other ethical/legal violations are not eligible for readmission.